 I am a PhD candidate in the Department of Economics at Duke University and a Scholar at Duke Global Health Institute.
-I will be available for interviews at ASSA meetings in Philadelphia on the 5-7th of January 2018.

 My research interests lie at the intersection of development economics, health economics and political economy.
 I have work and research experience related to different health areas such as malaria, nutrition, Ebola, HIV, and chronic diseases.
 Prior to joining Duke, I studied Economics at Bocconi University and I worked as a research manager for the World Bank in Lesotho.